 When a company is considered to have permanent establishment in its host country, all of its profits made within the location will be subjected to the appropriate taxes and the accompanying rates.

 Being able to identify the potential triggers for PE risks can help companies avoid any fines and unwanted tax expenses.
-According to the current treaty definition of PE, the creation of a PE in a foreign territory can be established by two factors:
+According to the current treaty definition of PE, the creation of a PE in a foreign country can be established by two factors:

 A fixed place of business